M-NOUMAN-QAISER/sit737-2025-prac5p/README.md

 # Calculator Microservice

-Here’s a **README.md** template based on your request, ready to be added to your project:

-markdown
-# Calculator Microservice

 This project is a simple **Calculator Microservice** built with **Node.js** and **Express**.
 The microservice provides basic arithmetic operations such as **addition**, **subtraction**, **multiplication**, and **division**.
 It is designed to handle incoming HTTP requests and perform calculations based on provided parameters.

 ---